hdtodd/rtl_433_stats/README.md

 * radio frequency of transmissions (Freq) over all packets from that device,
 * the number of packets per transmission (PPT).

+>[!NOTE]
+>The frequency reported is that associated with the JSON field "freq".
+For devices that report more than one frequency, the field labeled "freq1" is used.

 A command-line option allows the de-selection of any or all of these statistics reports (default is to report all four).

 A device "transmission" represents one observation but may contain 1 to 6 or more "packets", and transmissions are frequently initiated by remote sensor devices at approximately 15-second, 30-second, or 60-second intervals.
 These are simplex communication devices -- the remote device sends data and receives no acknowledgement from the receiver that it has received the data.
 In high-traffic neighborhoods, the signals from the various devices may interfere with each other.
 Sending redundant packets increases the probability that a receiving device will successfully receive at least one packet in the transmission.